Code-Institute-Submissions/djrowley2104-MS4-nutz-about/README.md

 ## Products can be reviewed, updated, deleted and new ones added once again only by the Admin.
 This has been amended to allow a Product Manager to login and only review, amend, add and remove products.
 This allows the main admin to be done by the site administrator and product admin to be done by the Product Manager.
 The product manager enters the product admin section via the Product Manager Tab that is displayed in their account profile section, their login details are;
 * User name: product_manager
 * Login: cbr601&&
+* The Admin super user is: djrowley@hotmail.co.uk
+* admin password is: cbr601&&
+## The Product manager will be able to amend the products only, but the admin super user has the power to manage everything on the site.
 ## Nuts and bolts can have sizes added to them from the size selector, this will apply a different price per size, the prices are managed from the admin section of the Django db, the prices are added to the grand total and the free postage countdown, so the site works as it should.
 I have elected to only add sizes to one nut, but he mechanics are the same and I could apply sizes to any products that needed them, but to save time as I seem to be running out of it rapidly I have only added ti the one product.

 ## Colour Scheme